Symptoms of sinusitis include:

 Significantly reduces nasal obstruction, congestion, and improves impaired sense of smell.

-Call Dr. Rosario and the Andros ENT and Sleep Center team to see if a SINUVA implant is a good option for you!
+Call Dr. Rosario and the Andros ENT and Sleep Center team or click below to see if a SINUVA implant is a good option for you!

 In-Office Procedure for Nasal Obstruction/Collapse!